bkw777/NODE_DATAPAC/README.md

 This comes from a combination of exploring a formatted device with [RAMPAC Inspector](software/CRI), and from [disassembling RAMDSK](software/RAMDSK/src).

 There is nothing in the hardware that cares about any of this.
-This is just what the NODE ROM did and so RAMDSK also had to do.
+This is just what the NODE ROM does and so RAMDSK also does.

 At the hardware level the device provides 256 1k blocks (per bank)

 The NODE ROM and RAMDSK use that space to store files this way:

-block 0 is reserved for the format stamp and FCB table
+block 0 is reserved for the format stamp and FCB table, only the first 512 bytes are used

 Blocks 1-255 are available for files.